 Walker gets 126 points on the Gray Ink method of appraising ballplayers, compared to 144 for the average Hall of Famer.
 He is the only player to be a teammate of arguably the two most historically important baseball players, Babe Ruth and Jackie Robinson.

 In addition to his father and uncle, Walker's brother "Harry the Hat" Walker played major league ball.
 He and Harry are the only set of siblings to both win batting titles.
 Until the Hairstons arrived, the Walkers were also the only set of major-leaguers to have two generations in a row of brothers.

 After his playing career ended, Walker managed the Atlanta Crackers of the Southern Association from 1950 to 1952, also playing for the club in his first year.
 He went on to manage in the minors for a decade, with stints on the St. Louis Cardinals coaching staff in 1953 and again when his brother managed the club in 1955.
 In both cases, he started the season on the coaching staff, but was later sent to manage one of the team's top farm clubs in mid-season; in 1955, he actually replaced his brother Harry as manager of the Rochester Red Wings, following a brief interim by Lou Kahn.
-He later was a member of the Milwaukee Braves staff from 1963 to 1965.
-He was a scout for the Braves before and after that, from 1960 to 1962 and from 1966 to 1968.
+He later was a member of the Milwaukee Braves staff from 1963 to 1965 and of the Los Angeles Dodgers staff from 1970 to 1974.
+He was a scout for the Braves before and after his sting coaching with the team, from 1960 to 1962 and from 1966 to 1968.
 When the Dodgers decided that Wes Parker could be a better hitter in the late 1960s, they asked Walker to work with him, and he was successful.